micodocious/Assignment-1-CS260/README.markdown

 ## Behaviors (methods)
     -count how many marbles in Bag
     -display the marbles in bag

+    These features are combined:
     -insert a colored marble in bag
-    -remove a marble (removes a random marble)
+    -remove a marble

 ### What represents a bag?
-A marble will be represented by a color so,
+We will be using an array to represent the bag, it will contain 4 elements 0 - blue
+1 - yellow
+3 - red
+4 - green